Rupan/BDInfo/README.md

 Then you can build the project as follows:

+> xbuild /p:Configuration=Release BDInfo.sln

+Cleaning up after a build:

-> cd BDInfo && xbuild /p:Configuration=Release BDInfo.csproj
+> xbuild /p:Configuration=Release /t:Clean BDInfo.sln